 - "Cogito ergo soma." (me, now)

-Confession (well, you deserve one, gentle reader, having read all of this!): My nerdiest passtime is to find mean anagrams to the names of my numerous archenemies here.
+Confession (well, you deserve one, gentle reader, having read all of this!): My nerdiest pastime is to find mean anagrams to the names of my numerous archenemies here.
+Oh, and another totally useless bit of information: My shortest publication ever is here, on p.
+442.